-The strategies of scale up process of apis and intermediates

-The various unit operations and various reactions in process chemistry
+The strategies of scale up process of apis and intermediates The various unit operations and various reactions in process chemistry a) Extraction: Liquid equilibria, extraction with reflux, Hrs extraction with agitation, counter current extraction.

-1. Process chemistry 12

-Introduction, Synthetic strategy Hrs

-Stages of scale up process: Bench, pilot and large scale process.
-In-process control and validation of large scale process.
+THEORY 1.
+Process chemistry 12 Introduction, Synthetic strategy Hrs Stages of scale up process: Bench, pilot and large scale proces In-process control and validation of large scale process.
 Case studies of some scale up process of APIs.

-Impurities in API, types and their sources including genotoxic impurities
+Impurities in API, types and their sources including genotoxi с impurities